2019. Community Art summer school

 We have asked EGS core faculty member Professor Sally Atkins: „Over all these years you are such a successful teacher.
 The student evaluations from your seminars are always off the charts.
 What’s your magic, what’s your secret?“

-We asked senior faculty member Markus Alexander what makes him come back to EGS in Saas-Fee with passion every summer since twenty years.
+We asked retired faculty member Markus Alexander what has kept him passionate about returning to EGS in Saas-Fee every summer for the past twenty years.

 2015.
 Testimonials by students